 The idea of 3G is mobile broadband, a network more optimized towards data rather than voice, with speeds up to 2Mbps (2000 kbps).
 With a network geared toward data, we were introduced to a whole new world of mobile audio/video streaming, internet, GPS, and more.

 3G doesn’t just mean the 3rd generation of mobile network technology.
-3G is a network protocol that refers to telecommunication equipment that is compatible with IMT-2000 (International Mobile Telecommunications-2000).
+3G is a network protocol data unit that refers to telecommunication equipment that is compatible with IMT-2000 (International Mobile Telecommunications-2000).
 This is why different companies can state that they have a better 3G service than someone else.
 They all adhere to the minimum standards to be considered 3G but some outperform others.

-The main distinction between 2G and 3G that allowed media streaming to take place is that 3G utilizes packet switching data transmission rather than circuit switching.
+The main distinction between 2G and 3G configuration that allowed media streaming to take place is that 3G utilizes packet switching data transmission rather than switching.
 Data is broken down into small pieces or packets and then sent to the destination.
 Using this method of transmission greatly increases the speed, allowing one to send data through multiple channels in parallel rather than one channel in series.
 This technology also allows users to pay for data used rather than time spent online.

 Chances are that if you have a smartphone, you’re on a 4G network, but what exactly is 4G?
 Similar to 3G, 4G was designed with data in mind but much faster and more secure, with speeds of 100 Mbps (100,000 kbps).